What is the EU-U.S. Privacy Shield?

 Personal data is essentially information that is designed to be processed and can identify a living individual.

-So can an email address on its own identify a living individual?
+Can an email address on its own identify a living individual?
 Yes?
 No?

 So that's why we take personal data privacy very seriously.
 Every email uploaded to our service could be personal data.
 From time to time customers send us extraordinary amounts of personal data that is far and above simple email addresses.
 In the interests of security, compliance and frankly, just good manners, we have created a framework of extremely secure best practise that we adhere to.

-So we deal with data, safe in the knowledge that we are operating within a secure framework, compliant with the most stringent data law levels on the planet.
+We deal with data, safe in the knowledge that we are operating within a secure framework, compliant with the most stringent data law levels on the planet.

 You can trust us with your data.